OvO7000/DeviantArtDownloader/README-EN.md

 2. Strings longer than 240 will be truncated to 240 characters.
 3. '_' will be automatically added after illegal device names, such as CON,PRN,etc.
 4. '_' will be used to replace empty filename or directory.
+5. '.' at the end of a directory will be auto removed.